IamVigneshC/GCP-BI-Dashboard-Using-Google-Data-Studio-and-BigQuery/README.md

 ## Query the dashboard data

 Run a one-time query to pull the data for the last year, summarizing:
-•	the number of trees planted each month
+•	The number of trees planted each month

-•	which species of trees were planted
+•	Which species of trees were planted

 •	Who the caretaker of the trees is